johnmholmes/Aquarium_Monitor_V2/Heater Control Blog/README.md

 # Heater Control Blog

+# 16 August

+The final version is now complete the changes to the code to use a simpler mqtt library which does not need the complexity of the Asycnmqtt library I feel more comforatble with.
+Its only disadvantage is it boes not have the quality of service or the retain flag.

 # 14 August

 The Tests are quite interesting and here is a graph showing the heat on / Off cycle, this shows the 200 watt heater is taking 1 hour to heat the tank.